Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 # the -a option denotes archive mode, the -P option indicates you want to show the progress as files are downloaded
 rsync -a -P rsync://hgdownload.soe.ucsc.edu/goldenPath/hg38/hg38Patch11/ ./
 ```

+The above is a simple example.
+It is generally best to follow instructions on downloading references from the website/center hosting them.

 ---